hashicorp/terraform-provider-azurerm/website/docs/r/policy_set_definition.html.markdown

 * `name` - (Required) The name of the policy set definition.
 Changing this forces a new resource to be created.

 * `policy_type` - (Required) The policy set type.
-The value can be `BuiltIn`, `Custom` or `NotSpecified` .
+Possible values are `BuiltIn` or `Custom`.
 Changing this forces a new resource to be created.

-* `display_name` - (Required) The display set name of the policy definition.
+* `display_name` - (Required) The display name of the policy set definition.

 * `policy_definitions` - (Required) The policy definitions for the policy set definition.
 This is a json object representing the bundled policy definitions .

 * `description` - (Optional) The description of the policy set definition.

-* `metadata` - (Optional) The metadata for the policy definition.
+* `metadata` - (Optional) The metadata for the policy set definition.
 This is a json object representing additional metadata that should be stored with the policy definition.

-* `parameters` - (Optional) Parameters for the policy definition.
+* `parameters` - (Optional) Parameters for the policy set definition.
 This field is a json object that allows you to parameterize your policy definition.

 ## Attributes Reference